Living History Museum Supervisor

 Program Supervisor III (Site Manager)

-The Levi Jordan Plantation State Historic Site is under development and is currently not open to the public.
-A new visitor center, exhibits, and outdoor interpretation are currently being designed and developed.
-The interpretive focus of the site is the African American community before and after the Civil War which is based on the extensive archeological work done in the slave quarters in the past 15 years.
-The Site Manager will assist the Historic Sites Division architectural and exhibit staff to oversee and work with the architectural contractor and exhibit design and fabrication contractors during the development of the site.
-Under the direction of the Historic Sites Supervisor, the Site Manager is responsible for effective administration, management and operation of the Levi Jordan Plantation State Historic Site.
-Responsibilities include, but are not limited to: budget development and management; maintenance of site; resource management and curatorial care of original and reproduction artifacts and exhibits; visitor services, interpretive and educational program planning, development, scheduling, production and evaluation; development of beneficial partnerships, volunteer management, media relations, promotional and marketing activities; records management and reporting; management of minor repair and maintenance projects; and personnel management.
-The Site Manager assists the Historic Sites Supervisor and Division Director with effective coordination and interaction with headquarters staff, landowners, and local government entities on matters affecting the site.
-Provides leadership to site staff, volunteers and other stakeholders to successfully manage and conserve the site’s natural and cultural resources.
-Complies with all agency policies and procedures.
+Under the direction of the Historic Sites Supervisor, the Site Manager is responsible for effective administration, management and operation of Confederate Reunion Grounds State Historic Site.
+Responsibilities include, but are not limited to: budget development and management; maintenance of the site; resource management and curatorial care of original, period and reproduction artifacts, furnishings and exhibits; interpretive and educational program planning, development, scheduling, production and evaluation; development of beneficial partnerships, volunteer management, media relations, promotional and marketing activities; records management and reporting; management of minor repair projects; and personnel management.
+Assists the Historic Sites Supervisor with effective coordination and interaction with THC headquarters staff, land owners, and local government entities on matters affecting the site.
+Provides leadership to site staff, volunteers and other stakeholders to successfully manage and conserve the site’s cultural and natural resources.
+Employee will comply with all agency policies and procedures.
 Performs other duties as assigned.

-- Hiring and supervision of site staff, including a Customer Service Representative, Administrative Assistant, and Maintenance staff.
+- Hiring and supervision of site staff, including an Administrative Assistant, Educator, and Maintenance staff.

 - Oversees operation of the historic site for public visitation.